Friday, 28 April 2017

 I think that I have blogged before about what a privilege it is to support pupils in various subjects so that I see lots of great teaching all around the school.
 This week in Modern Studies the teacher captured the pupils' interest so well by his teaching methods that they were absolutely fascinated by the topic - this being worthy of note because they are an extremely challenging class.
 It has been a good week in many ways but I'm also very tired and glad that it's the weekend!

-Tuesday 18 April 2017
+Tuesday, 18 April 2017

 Snap election

 Back to school today, and by break time we heard the surprising news that Theresa May has called a general election for 8th June.
 No one seems to have guessed that this was coming.
-Here we go with seven weeks of electioneering!
+Here we go for seven weeks of electioneering!

 When I came home from school I got changed quickly because I was going straight back out to a Duke of Edinburgh training course.
 Ally called up the stairs to me that he was going out to get a hair cut, and a few minutes later I jumped into the car to set off to the training centre.
 As I drove past Grandma's house who did I see hoeing in her front garden?
 Yes, Ally!
 I reversed the car to speak to him and it turned out that he had seen her coming out into the garden with the hoe when he was walking past, and had offered to help!
 It was so nice that he was helping, and also very reassuring that Grandma is feeling well enough to venture outside in the spring weather.